shunajy/shunajy.github.io./about.md

 > like writing because I feel that words can hold emotions that sometimes cannot be spoken out loud.
 >
-> I like listening to music because I reflect my emotions in it
+> I like listening to music because I reflect my emotions in it.

 ### Header 3